autocrypt/ame2016/README.md

 ## participation, registration

-Participation itself carries no fees but please pre-register and possibly help organize food and accomodations for everyone.
-AME2016 is a self-organized event without sponsoring.
-If you would like to but can't come due to missing money please indicate it when sending your registration mail.
+Participation itself carries no fees.
+AME2016 is a self-organized low-cost event without sponsoring (as of October 2016).
+If you would like to but can't come due to missing money please indicate it when sending your registration mail and we'll look out for sponsoring.

 For registration or questions please send mail (if possible encrypted via [this key](https://sks-keyservers.net/pks/lookup?op=get&fingerprint=on&search=0x8E3B03A279B772D6)) to holger at merlinux dot eu and provide the following: